DIY Baking Station

 To finish them off, Michael installed drawers faces by measuring and cutting more pine and screwed them on the front of each drawer from the inside out.

-To finish off the drawers I bought these simple pulls for $2.95 at Home Depot.
+To finish off the drawers I installed these simple pulls.

 The last step to complete our baking station was to trim it out so it looked like it was part of the existing cabinetry.